nkabbara/nkabbara.github.io/docs/learning-new-typing-system.md

 - Reptition 3
 - Accuracy 96

+### ::wdate2022/01/24 - 04

+mt: 19wpm, 97% repeated.
+keybr:

+note:

+- visualizing just a couple of keys before typing it seems to be enough.
+But you need to practice this more as you speed up and drop it.
+- Practice slow breating as you're typing.
+You get mentall rushed when close to fnishing.

 ### 2022/01/22 - 03

 mt: 17wpm, 97% repeated; Next twp 19.86 @ 97.36 logged.